Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Methodology

 \subsection{Experimental design}

-We imagine a situation where evaluating $\bbb[z]_k$ has a large computational cost.
-In the relevant application of targeted high-resolution simulations, $\bbb[z]_k$ is data obtained by running a high-resolution simulation at design point $k$.
-Our starting point is to assume that a limited computational budget restricts us to evaluate $\bbb[z]_k$ at a single design point $k$ at a time.
-We want to choose the $k$ that leads to the most informative inverse problem \eqref{eq:localIPinfa}.
-We take a Bayesian point of view, namely, the optimal $k$ is the one for which the posterior distribution of $(\bbb[\theta]\mid\bbb[z]_k)$ learned from the inverse problem \eqref{eq:localIPinfa} has the smallest uncertainty.
+We consider a situation in which acquiring $\bbb[z]_k$ is associated with large costs.
+For example, $\bbb[z]_k$ could be data obtained by running a computationally demanding simulation, or running an expensive field campaign.
+Our starting point is to assume that a limited budget restricts us to evaluate $\bbb[z]_k$ at a single design point $k$ at a time.
+We want to choose the design point $k$ that leads to the most informative inverse problem \eqref{eq:localIPinfa}.
+We continue using a Bayesian point of view, namely, the optimal $k$ is the one for which the posterior distribution of $(\bbb[\theta]\mid\bbb[z]_k)$ learned from the inverse problem \eqref{eq:localIPinfa} has the smallest uncertainty.
+This perspective is motivated by the downstream goal of minimizing the parametric uncertainty of GCM predictions.

 To answer this conclusively, one would need to evaluate $\bbb[z]_k$ at all design points $k$, which here is too computationally expensive.
-Instead, we investigate only the sensitivity of the forward model statistics $\mmm[G]_T$ to its parameters $\bbb[\theta]$ to assess the marginal information provided at each design point $k$.
-This marginal information at $k$ is used as a proxy for the information content that would exist when learning from data $\bbb[z]_k$.
-The benefits of this approach are that (i) we do not require any evaluations of $\bbb[z]_k$ to select the optimal location; (ii) the measure of information content is naturally constructed from the uncertainty reflected by the Bayesian posterior distribution; and (iii) we can perform this efficiently, and in a embarrassingly parallel fashion, requiring only $O(100)$ GCM runs, determined by the product of the ensemble size and the number of iterations typically needed in the calibration stage of the CES algorithm (see \ref{sec:CES}).
-The approach necessarily will contain a bias from the prior distribution of the parameters, and it implicitly assumes unbiased model statistics $\mmm[G]_T$.
-The latter in practice requires the inclusion of models for structural model error within $\mmm[G]_T$, for example, learned error models that enforce conservation laws and sparsity \cite{Levine21u,Schneider21v}.
+Instead, we investigate only the sensitivity of the forward model statistics $\mmm[G]_T$ to its parameters $\bbb[\theta]$ to assess the additional information provided at each design point $k$.
+This additional information at $k$ is used as a proxy for the information content that would exist when learning from data $\bbb[z]_k$.
+The benefits of this approach are that (i) we do not require any evaluations of $\bbb[z]_k$ to select the optimal location; (ii) the measure of information content is naturally constructed from the uncertainty reflected by the Bayesian posterior distribution; and (iii) we can perform this efficiently, and in a embarrassingly parallel fashion, requiring only $O(100)$ GCM runs, determined by the product of the ensemble size and the number of iterations typically needed in the calibration stage of the CES algorithm (see Appendix \ref{sec:CES}).
+The approach necessarily will contain a bias from the prior distribution of the parameters.

 Each evaluation of the forward map involves a simulation with the GCM and thus depends on an initial condition $\bbb[v]^{(0)}$ and parameters $\bbb[\theta]$.
 Together this gives rise to the definition of time-aggregated model statistics $\bbb[y]$,